SkyKings-Guild/SkyKings/README.md

 ## Features
 - IRL Trading & Scammer detection

-    - If a irl trader / scammer is in our system, it will send a message to all servers that person is in, with possible bans from those servers!
+    - If a irl trader / scammer is in our system, it will send a message to all servers that person is in!

 - Verification System